YashDev562/recipe-sharing/README.md

 2. .replace()
 3. appendChild()
 4. .dataset.id
+5. `` or backticks are used for combining variables and static content
+6. '${recipeKey}` - means putting the value of recipeKey in its place
+- this allows js to build html cleanly
+- ${} is JavaScript syntax used inside template literals to interpolate variables into strings before rendering them in the DOM.

 # Apache
 - Web Server which listens in on the port 80 , php only works with apache